 The International Motor Racing Research Center (IMRRC) is a 501(c)(3) non-profit (www.imrrc.org) whose mission is to preserve and share the history of global motorsports.
 We are actively seeking an experienced executive director who will have overall operational, administrative, and financial responsibility for the IMRRC.
 This includes strategic and financial planning, leadership of the Center’s staff, and the management of annual fund raising and membership campaigns.
-The executive director oversees all other aspects of the Center’s operations including the archives and digitization programs; research, reference and reproductions services; development of historical collections and donor cultivation; marketing, publicity and communications; website and social media; educational and public programming; visitor services and outreach; the maintenance of the Center’s facilities and off-site storage; IT and systems; and the expansion of the Center to fulfill the IMRRC vision, mission, values, and strategic plan as established by the Governing Council.
+The executive director oversees all other aspects of the Center’s operations including the archives and digitization programs; research, reference and reproductions services; development of historical collections and donor cultivation; marketing, publicity and communications; website and social media; educational and public programming; visitor services and outreach; the maintenance of the Center’s facilities and off-site storage; IT and systems; and the expansion of the Center to fulfill the IMRRC vision, mission, values, and strategic plan as established by the Board of Directors.

 The executive director leads and participates in all operational fundraising activities necessary to support and grow the IMRRC’s ongoing annual programs and other general operations consistent with the IMRRC vision and mission.
 Such fundraising activities shall include, but are not limited to, membership campaigns and communications, car raffles, the annual Argetsinger dinner, grant writing and other such fundraising necessary to support the annual operational requirements of the IMRRC.